 The door upstairs leads outside to the back of the museum, to the parking lot.
 A quiet, nondescript courtyard sits just outside, between the museum and an adjacent education building, with a Spanish roof tile awning covering the walkway.
 A couple of vending machines sit beneath the awning, while some sculptures by Native American artists sit around the courtyard.

-Should the museum reopen, I will update this post with visitor information.
-And if you do manage to go, I also recommend complementing your trip with a visit to the nearby Lummis House and learning more about the man behind this fascinating museum.
+If you do manage to go, I also recommend complementing your trip with a visit to the nearby Lummis House and learning more about the man behind this fascinating museum.
 But that’s a place I’ll save for another post.